Autorevision/autorevision/README.md

 `sh`: A text file suitable for including from a bash script with variables defined.

-'py': A Python source file setting Python variables
+'py': A Python source file setting Python variables.

-'pl': A Perl source file setting Perl variables
+'pl': A Perl source file setting Perl variables.

 Currently Supported Repository Types